-SEEN and HEARD around the NATIONAL CAPITAL By Carter Field FAMOUS WASHINGTON CORRESPONDENT by Democratic National Commit- do so. teeman Joseph Wolf of Minnesota to Roosevelt leaders to offset the defections caused by the bolting of conservative Democrats, is not so significant so far as the administration policies-assuming Roosevelt is re-elected-are concerned.
+Washington-"Edging a little fur- 1 to it, in such quarters as the, ther to the left," the advice given think it will help their cause to by Democratic National Commitdo so. teeman Joseph Wolf of Minnesota Expect Close House to Roosevelt leaders to offset the defections caused by the bolting of conservative Democrats, is not so significant so far as the administration policies-assuming Roosevelt is re-elected-are concerned.
 Roosevelt will continue his own sweet way whether his "mandate" to do so comes by a big majority or is of the "skin of his teeth" variety He will be no more disturbed in his course than was Woodrow Wilson when the expected mandate of 1918 resulted in a popular rebuke.

-What is really important is that trends in the Northwest, is distinctly disturbed over the Lemke-Father Coughlin-Townsend third party so told leaders of the New Deal that the net result might be to throw Minnesota to Gov. Alf M. Landon.
+What is really important is that Wolf, a very astute observer of trends in the Northwest, is distinctly disturbed over the Lemke-Father Coughlin-Townsend third party ticket.
+He is frankly afraid, and so told leaders of the New Deal that the net result might be to throw Minnesota to Gov. Alf M. Landon

 Most unprejudiced political observers have been figuring for some weeks now that South Dakota, Lowa and Nebraska, as well as Kansas, were leaning Republican.
-All of which would do Landon no good unless he holds all the big raised. eastern states.
+All of which would do Landon no good unless he holds all the big eastern states.
 But they had been virtually unanimous in conceding North Dakota and Minnesota, and of course Montana, to Roosevelt.

 In short, most observers had come to the conclusion that Landon could be elected if-he could carry New York and Illinois.
 That goes for Indiana also, and Ohio.
-But opinion has been that if the tide for Roosevelt should turn in Illinois.
-Indiana would be for the Kansas Coolidge by the same token, while Ohio seems set to go Republican regardless of what its neighbors may do.
+But opinion has been that if the tide for Roosevelt should turn in Illinois, Indiana would be for the Kansas Coolidge by the same token, while Ohio seems set to go Republican regardless of what its neighbors may do.